kelseyshiba/kelseyshiba.github.io/_posts/2020-06-25-building_a_sinatra_application_tips_and_tricks.markdown

 ```

 **Adding/Deleting Columns**
-I had some trouble figuring out whether or not I needed to seed / reseed my database after making changes.
+I had some trouble figuring out whether or not I needed to seed or reseed my database after making changes.
 As it turns out, that was not necessary most of the time.
 This is what worked the best when adding or deleting columns--whether it was whole columns or just to make minor name changes.
 Additionally, adding a reset command to the object that I was making changes to helped as it reset those columns to include those changes.

 ```
 class AddColumnsToAppointments < ActiveRecord::Migration